Imperial Capex To Depreciation vs Average Payables Analysis

 The correlation of Imperial Oil is a statistical measure of how it moves in relation to other instruments.
 This measure is expressed in what is known as the correlation coefficient, which ranges between -1 and +1.
 A perfect positive correlation (i.e., a correlation coefficient of +1) implies that as Imperial Oil moves, either up or down, the other security will move in the same direction.
 Alternatively, perfect negative correlation means that if Imperial Oil moves in either direction, the perfectly negatively correlated security will move in the opposite direction.
 If the correlation is 0, the equities are not correlated; they are entirely random.
 A correlation greater than 0.8 is generally described as strong, whereas a correlation less than 0.5 is generally considered weak.

 Correlation analysis and pair trading evaluation for Imperial Oil can also be used as hedging techniques within a particular sector or industry or even over random equities to generate a better risk-adjusted return on your portfolios.Check out Risk vs Return Analysis to better understand how to build diversified portfolios, which includes a position in Imperial Oil.
 Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in board of governors.
-To learn how to invest in Imperial Stock, please use our How to Invest in Imperial Oil guide.You can also try the Portfolio Holdings module to check your current holdings and cash postion to detemine if your portfolio needs rebalancing.
+To learn how to invest in Imperial Stock, please use our How to Invest in Imperial Oil guide.You can also try the Performance Analysis module to check effects of mean-variance optimization against your current asset allocation.